grantbow/fit/README.md

     issue = !/home/<user>/go/bin/fit
 ```

 ### Configuration

+The environment variable EDITOR is used to execute your preferred editor
+when needed.

+An important choice is what to do with closed issues.
+They can be deleted
+(the historical default), moved to a subdirectory "closed" or
+add a tag\_status\_closed.

-Settings can be read from an optional config file .fit.yml placed next to the
+Settings can be read from .fit.yml next to the fit directory.
-fit directory.
+This is an optional config file.
+Defaults are backwards compatible with
+the original bug program so far.
 Current options include:

     * DescriptionFileName: string
           Default is "Description".